-Weekday lane closures are scheduled next week on Route 29 (Morehall Road) in East Whiteland and Charlestown townships, Chester County, for construction activities related to an improvement project to reconstruct a portion of the highway between the Pennsylvania Turnpike Interchange and North Atwater Drive/General Warren Boulevard, the Pennsylvania Department of Transportation (PennDOT) announced today.
+Route 29 (Morehall Road) motorists will encounter single lane closures in both directions between the Pennsylvania Turnpike Interchange and Yellow Springs Road in Charlestown and East Whiteland townships, Chester County, on Monday, August 27, through Friday, August 31, from 9:00 AM to 3:00 pm, for construction activities related to an improvement project to reconstruct a portion of the highway, the Pennsylvania Department of Transportation (PennDOT) announced today.

 Allan A. Myers, LP, of Worcester, Montgomery County, is the general contractor on the $2,592,555 project, which is financed with 100 percent state funds.

 For more information on projects occurring or being bid this year, those made possible by or accelerated by Act 89, or those on the department’s Four and Twelve Year Plans, visit www.projects.penndot.gov.